maxymania/rkernel2/README.md

 In contrast, *easy to port* means, that it only supports a few architectures (or just one) but is carefully designed to be ported to other architectures later, and with minimal efforts.

+#### having a *clean system call interface*

+This kernel will have only one ABI per architecture, and one system call table across all architectures.
+This makes it easy to add system calls to the kernel without having any duplicate work per supported architecture.

+Furthermore, system calls have a unified calling convetion - every argument is represented as a `register_t` or `u_register_t`; every argument is passed through the registers (only if enough registers are available) and every system call generically has the same number of arguments.
+If a system call has less arguments, the superflous arguments are simply discarded.
+Using this technique, the entire ABI is greatly unified.